 Chassis Intrusion

 A Chassis Intrusion header is located at JL1 on the motherboard.
-Attach the appropriate cable from the chassis to inform you when the chassis is opened.
+Attach the appropriate cable from the chassis to inform you of a chassis intrusion when the chassis is opened.
 Refer to the table below for pin definitions.